 The best beach of Arkasa is called Agios Nikolaos beach (Παραλία Άγιος Νικόλαος), which is located on the southern side of the village, about one kilometer away from the center.
 Agios Nikolaos is a nice beach of Karpathos island with its golden sand and emerald waters, and usually has some waves for fun.

-The north coastline is rocky and deepens quickly – someone call it also as Arkasa beach (Παραλία Αρκάσα), but this area is not much suitable for a swim.
+The north coastline is rocky and deepens quickly – someone call it also as Arkasa beach (Παραλία Αρκάσα), but this area is not much suitable for a swim due to sharp rocks.

-In Karpathos Arkasa offers interesting historical sights and hiking trails for visitors, with a nice golden sand beach.
-The sunsets are also spectacular due its western location and the unique landscape!
+In Karpathos Island Arkasa village offers interesting historical sights and hiking trails for visitors, with a nice golden sand beach.
+The amazing sunsets are also spectacular due its western location and the unique landscape!

 - Location: 18 kilometers to Pigadia, 11 km to Karpathos Airport